ashthemech/AutoCAD-Essential-Training/README.md

 * Learned how to add, edit, and alter data types in a table by adding a "Hole Types" table for the drawing.
 * Learned how to create a new multileader style from an existing Annotative template.
 * Learned how to place multileaders, add multileaders, and use the attributes text box.
+* Reviewed how to reposition text using object snapping and midpoint snaping.

 <details>
 <summary> 11.
 MetalPlate_002.dwg - Annotating Designs </summary>